MudassarBashir/gTunes/README.md

 I finished reading the book and my copy contains a huge number of corrections.
 One of the biggest issues in the book is that references to code snippets called 'Listings' in the book is very erroneous.
 For example a discussion might start about a code snippet in say Listing 5-17 but it will be referred to as totally something other such as "We can see that the code in listing
 5-23....'.
-There were so many of these types of frustrating erros that by Chapter 8 I decided to stop coding along and just finished reading the book to understand concepts instead.
+There were so many of these types of frustrating errors that by Chapter 8 I decided to stop coding along and just finished reading the book to understand concepts instead.

 While a good book to read conceptually.
 I don't recommend coding along with it.